Information Only

 What does it cost?

 Important: This page is provided for general educational purposes only and does not constitute legal advice.
-Submitting an inquiry does not create an attorney–client relationship; that relationship is formed only by a written agreement signed after we evaluate the matter for conflicts and merit.
+This firm is not accepting new matters of this kind and cannot review inquiries about them; contacting the firm about this subject does not create an attorney–client relationship.
 Past results do not guarantee future outcomes.
 Statutory citations are illustrative; the legal framework applicable to a specific case depends on the facts.
 The Law Offices of David L. Milligan, APC is licensed in California.